There are more things to do in San Cristobal de las Casas, Chiapas, than you may expect.

 San Cristobal is generally a safe city – there are occasional clashes on the road to Ocosingo, but they hardly affect San Cristobal.
 As with other cities in Latin America, a few safety rules apply here, too: avoid walking around by yourself at night, and don’t flash your valuables.
 Always keep your wits about and try to stay on the main tourist path.

 What to pack for San Cristobal

-Keep in mind that the weather is much warmer in other parts of Chiapas at lower altitude, such as Palenque, Agua Azul and even the Sumidero Canyon!
+Keep in mind that the weather is much warmer in other parts of Chiapas at lower altitudes, such as Palenque, Agua Azul, and even the Sumidero Canyon!

 Make sure to read my other posts about Mexico:

 - The Best Mexico Itinerary

 - The Complete Guide To Visiting Teotihuacan

 - The Best Things To Do In Chiapas

 - What To Eat In Mexico